Ways to make CEOs HR savvy

 Perception of HR as Administrative:

-HR as Administrative Function Only: If HR is primarily seen as an administrative function rather than a strategic partner in achieving organizational goals, it can create a gap.
+HR as an Administrative Function Only: If HR is primarily seen as an administrative function rather than a strategic partner in achieving organizational goals, it can create a gap.

 Limited HR Metrics and Analytics: